 So now you know what to focus on when creating your visual content for Instagram.
 But what kinds of content should you be posting?

-As with any kind of content marketing, you should first ask yourself if what you’re posting will provide value to your audience or help build your brand personality.
+As with any content marketing, you should first ask yourself if your post will provide value to your audience or help build your brand personality.
 Anything that doesn’t reflect positively on your company or give your audience entertaining, informational content is probably not worth posting.

 Don’t just post promotional content asking people to buy your services.
-Try to limit that kind of thing to about 10% of what you regularly post.
+Limit that to about 10% of what you regularly post.
 The rest of your posts should be informational, helpful to your audience, and working towards building your brand identity online.

 Here are a few ideas for you: